manuelvicnt/MathCoroutinesFlow/README.md

 - [`NeverEndingFibonacci`](https://github.com/manuelvicnt/MathCoroutinesFlow/blob/master/app/src/main/java/com/manuelvicnt/coroutinesflow/fibonacci/impl/NeverEndingFibonacciProducer.kt) is implemented with a `Channel` instead of a `Flow`.
 Since Channels are hot, it'll keep emitting Fibonacci numbers even if there are no consumers listening for the events.
 We create the loop to emit items within a `launch` coroutine because we just want to start and forget about it, we don't want to return anything, we'll send the elements to the Channel.
-The View will consume/subscribe to this Channel to listen for number updates, if it unsubscribes from the Channel, it's ok, nothing happens, it'll keep producing numbers.
+The View will consume/subscribe to this Channel by means of the Flow interface.
+When listening for number updates, if it unsubscribes from the Flow, it's ok, nothing happens, it'll keep producing numbers.
-Whenever it re-subscribes again (maybe after a configuration change), then it'll receive the last item emitted to the Channel and the new ones as they're produced.
+Whenever it collects again (maybe after a configuration change) from the Flow, the consumer will receive the last item emitted to the Channel and the new ones as they're produced.

 - [`UserRepository`](https://github.com/manuelvicnt/MathCoroutinesFlow/blob/master/app/src/main/java/com/manuelvicnt/coroutinesflow/user/impl/UserRepository.kt)